How to Start Flipping Furniture With No Money

 When we say how to start an upcycling business from nothing, we do assume a few things.
 Like, you have basic cleaning supplies.
 Also, you’ll need a decent phone to take pictures with, and internet.
 It will be much easier if you also have a car.
 It won’t be impossible without a car but you’ll need to focus on home decor and smaller items.
 (We’ve made a lot of money off of home decor so there is plenty of opportunity.)
 With a car though (or a truck) you can go next level on getting free stuff (although gas prices have become a real issue).
 Keep an eye out for curbside finds.
 Go to garage sales late in the day: people sometimes prefer to give things away rather than haul it back inside.
 With leg work and persistence you can easily make your first $50.

-What will make you $50 fast.
-Honestly, your first $50 should only take 2-3 items max, especially if you find it for free.
-A pair of chairs that you find for free you can probably get at least $30 if they are in good shape.
-If not, list them as project chairs.
 But also, if you’re out looking around on curbs regularly, then eventually you will get lucky.
 (Actually, not lucky at all, you’re just creating your own opportunities!)
 You will probably find some wall art, a lamp or something else that you can resell for $50.

 Now that said, when you find something great, avoid the temptation to hold onto it until you get the “full price” for it.
 Right now you are trying to build up a small amount of capital.
 In fact, learning how to turn over inventory at an appropriate pace is something that will be important at all stages of your business.
 But you want your cash flow to be positive, and sometimes it’s more important to be getting money in the door at a decent level.
 So, if you find something that you think you could eventually sell for $150, you might want to sell it right now for $75, or even $50.
 We’ll turn that $50 into the next $100, or even $200, instead of waiting for that perfect buyer.